JinYue127/jy-blog/src/content/posts/markdown-extended.md

 published: 2024-05-01
 description: "Read more about Markdown features in Fuwari"
 image: ""
-tags: [Demo, Example, Markdown]
+tags: [ Markdown ]
-category: "Examples"
+category: Examples
 draft: false
 comments: true
 ---

 ## GitHub repository cards

 You can add dynamic cards that link to GitHub repositories, on page load, the repository information is pulled from the GitHub API.

 ::github{repo="Fabrizz/MMM-OnSpotify"}